rohitaimlpro/rohitaimlpro/README.md

 # Data Science Project Setup with CookieCutter and DVC

-## 📌 Objective
+## 📌 AIM
-The objective of this assignment is to understand the setup and usage of CookieCutter for structuring a data science project and DVC (Data Version Control) for managing data and model versioning efficiently.
+The AIM of this assignment is to understand the setup and usage of CookieCutter for structuring a data science project and DVC (Data Version Control) for managing data and model versioning efficiently.

 ---